 In-person services and covid-19

-Starting Sunday, December 20th, we will resume in-person worship every Sunday at 9:00a and 11:00a. those who wish to worship in-person at the church building are invited to do so.
+Beginning Sunday, January 31st, we will continue in-person worship every Sunday, but will move the time to one, combined worship service at 10:00a.
+Those who wish to worship in-person at the church building are invited to do so.
 We fully support you if you are not ready to return to in-person services at this time.
-We will continue to stream our services live on our website at both of those times as well.
-Additionally, we are also developing a plan to resume Lifegroup meetings on campus throughout the week.
+We will continue to stream our services live on our website at that new time as well.
+Additionally, we are slowly resuming Lifegroup meeting opportunities on our campus that respect all of the social distancing recommendations from our state and local governments.

 First Baptist Church is dedicated to having a Christlike testimony to the world around us and we want to humbly serve our city, state, and congregation.
 We are still taking the COVID-19 pandemic very seriously, and for our in-person services we will be following the state of Washington’s guidelines for religious gatherings to the letter.